softprops/zoey/README.md

 val cli = zoey.ZkClient(connectString)
 ```

-Many clients connecting to the same servers to perform operations can have an undesierable herding effect.
+Many clients connecting to the same servers to perform operations can have an undesirable herding effect.
 Zookeeper servers are often distributed across a number of hosts for high availability.
 A _round robin_ interface is provided for creating a zookeeper client that will perform requests on a different host for each operation in the order the hosts are defined.

 ```scala
 val cli = zoey.ZkClient.roundRobin(hostA :: hostB :: hostC :: Nil)